|President and Chairperson of the Board of Directors||Takehiko Nakao|

 - ADB aims for an Asia and Pacific free from poverty.
-While it has achieved a significant reduction in extreme poverty, the region remains home to about two-thirds of the world’s extremely poor.
+While it has achieved a significant reduction in extreme poverty, the region remains home to a majority of the world’s extremely poor.

 - Economists, sociologists, engineers, gender experts and environmental scientists are amongst the hundreds of professions at the bank working together to reduce poverty.

 - Environmental sustainability is a core strategy of ADB’s work as it is the poor that are most severely affected.
 Environmental damage and resource depletion are already impeding the region’s development and reducing the quality of life.

 - ADB is active in creating the framework for the private sector to be involved in investing in new projects that underpin development and improve the lives of the 1.4 billion people in the region who live on less than $2 a day.

 - Since 2000, the Asian Development Fund has transformed the region with the construction of thousands of schools, bridges, health clinics and roads, providing opportunities for people to lift themselves out of poverty.

 Asian Development Fund operations completed during 2011-2014 has helped ADB’s poorest member countries deliver results in many areas.
 It has: